 Elyse Shafarman, M.A., AmSAT Certified Alexander Technique Teacher

-Ms. Shafarman is faculty at American Conservatory Theater’s MFA program, Berkeley Rep School of Theater and San Francisco State University’s Department of Holistic Health.
-She maintains a private Alexander Technique practice in San Francisco and Berkeley, where she works with performers and everyone else to enhance alignment and ease.
+Ms. Shafarman is faculty at American Conservatory Theater’s MFA program, Berkeley Rep School of Theater and San Francisco State University’s Holistic Health Department.
+In addition, she has a private Alexander Technique practice in San Francisco and Berkeley.

 Ms. Shafarman’s background as a professional modern dancer and training in Psychology, Yoga (RYT 200), and Mindfulness Based Stress Reduction influence her approach to teaching.
 She writes regularly about mind-body connections on her blog and dances every day.